Five Blogging Tips for New Photographers

 - Using a widget to scroll through your newest images on the home page

 No matter how you choose to display your images on your website, make sure they are optimized so they load quickly.
-If visitors have to wait any more than a second or two for an image to load, they will likely leave your website and look elsewhere.
-If you are using WordPress like CMS, you can check out our list of The best 15+ WordPress Themes for Photographers.
+If visitors have to wait for any more than a second or two for an image to load, they will likely leave your website and look elsewhere.
+If you are using WordPress like CMS, you can check out our list of The best WordPress Themes for Photographers.

 Ask for Permission

-As the photographer, you own the images you take, but it’s still polite to ask for permission for the people/company you have shot these, before you post them on the internet, especially if you’re going to discuss the details of the shoot in your blog.
+As the photographer, you own the images you take, but it’s still polite to ask for permission from the people/company you have shot these, before you post them on the internet, especially if you’re going to discuss the details of the shoot in your blog.

-In addition to asking clients if you can post the images from their session online, you should also get into the habit of asking people if you can take their photo if you’re taking pictures on the go.
+In addition to asking clients if you can post the images from their session online, you should also get into the habit of asking people if you can take their photos if you’re taking pictures on the go.

 You also have to consider the possibility that someone else may try and use your images without your permission.
-This problem can be solved by watermarking all of your images, or uploading them in such a way that they can’t be downloaded.
+This problem can be solved by watermarking all of your images or uploading them in such a way that they can’t be downloaded.

 Get Ready to Write a Lot of Content

-Many new photography bloggers focus on uploading pictures to their site.
+Many new photography bloggers focus on uploading pictures to their sites.
 Although it makes sense, it won’t do you any favors.
 Without text, search engines don’t know what your site is about, which means it won’t show up in their search results!

 There are lots of blogging tips out there.
 Photography bloggers can try listicles or advice articles, like what to wear to a professional photography session.
 The trick is to think of topics that people actually want to read about.